winkelict/ADXL362/README.md

 - Functions / parameters should not allow options/combinations that the accelerometer cannot execute
 - All functions return a unique negative status (if possible) value when an error occured, and exit the function immediately after that
   - this makes it easy to look for which problem occured and fix it
-- Start with debugging on allowing for extra checks of correct parameter combinations.
+- Development: start with debug mode 'on', allowing for extra checks of correct parameter combinations.
 - as little RAM usage as possible
 - as little flash usage as possible